 2. Peluso, M.A.M. and Andrade, L.H.S.G.
 (2005).
 Physical activity and mental health: the association between exercise and mood.
 Clinics 60(1), 61-70.

 3. Triantafillou, S., Saeb, S., Lattie, E. G., Mohr, D. C., & Kording, K. P. (2019).
 Relationship Between Sleep Quality and Mood: Ecological Momentary Assessment Study.
 JMIR mental health, 6(3), e12613. https://doi.org/10.2196/12613

 4. Firth, J., Gangwisch, J., Borsini, A., Wootton, R., and Mayer, E. (June, 2020).
 Food and mood: how do diet and nutrition affect mental wellbeing?
 BMJ 2020;369:m2382 https://doi.org/10.1136/bmj.m2382

-If you are an adult in Ontario or Alberta seeking virtual or online therapy and would like to request a free 15 minute phone consultation with Meaningful Independence, please Book A Free Consult or reach out directly under the Contact page.
+If you are an adult in Ontario or Alberta seeking virtual or online therapy and would like to request a free 15 minute phone consultation with Meaningful Independence, please Book An Appointment or reach out directly under the Contact page.